sheerun/knex-migrate/README.md

 import knexMigrate from 'knex-migrate'

 // It has following signature:
-// knexMigrate(command: String, flags: Object, progress: Function)
+// knexMigrate(command: String, flags: Object, progress: Function [, beforeRun: Function])

 async function run() {
   // Action can be: migrate, revert.
 Migration is migration name.
 For example: